14 business travel tips | Booking.com for Business

 1. Send them an email to thank them for their time

-2. Share some notes about your meetings and underline any action item or idea you agreed upon
+2. Share some notes about your meetings and underline any action items or ideas you agreed upon

 3. Connect on LinkedIn